Language

 We'll deliver hand-picked content from Regula's experts into your inbox

-What is face recognition?
+What is facial recognition?

 Perhaps you've boarded a flight using just your biometric data, entered a secured area after a camera identified your face, or even paid for groceries simply by looking into a camera.
-These scenarios highlight the increasing use of face recognition in everyday situations.
+These scenarios highlight the increasing use of facial recognition in everyday situations.

 Face recognition is a biometric technology that involves identifying or verifying an individual based on their unique facial features.
 The principle is simple: once you have an image of an individual, the technology searches through a database of faces to find whether there’s a match.
 In our example with payments, the bank system literally looks through all their clients' profiles to identify the one who’s in front of the cashier at the moment.